frrrrrits/frrrrrits/README.md

-> Life is not Daijoubu
+> life could be dream